grey-fish/grey-fish.github.io/Natas/index.md

 # Natas

 Natas is a wargame that teaches the basics of serverside web-security.
-My sole reason for solving Natas is that its backend is written in PHP.
+The sole reason for solving Natas is that its backend is written in PHP.
 Having done a bit of PHP recently, Natas seemed like a Natural choice to test my new found skill.
-It's divided into 34 Level, difficulty increases with each passing level.
+It's divided into 34 Levels, difficulty increases with each passing level.

-More about Natas can be found found at their [Homepage.](https://overthewire.org/wargames/natas/) ( _actually it doesn't say much_ ¯\\_(ツ)_/¯ )
+More about Natas can be found at their [Homepage.](https://overthewire.org/wargames/natas/) ( _actually it doesn't say much_ ¯\\_(ツ)_/¯ )

 # Writeups
 - [Level 0](./Level0.md)